yuvalmGS/gigaspaces-wiki-jekyll/product_overview/a-typical-sba-application.markdown

 layout: post
 title:  A Typical SBA Application
 categories: PRODUCT_OVERVIEW
-weight: 700
+weight: 100
-parent: none
+parent: space-based-architecture.html
 ---

-{% summary %}A Typical Space-Based Application {% endsummary %}

-# Overview
+{%summary%}{%endsummary%}

 This section describes SBA from an application development perspective.
 It focuses on developing a high-throughput, event-driven, service-oriented application using GigaSpaces XAP and Space-Based Architecture.